From $95K to $152K in 14 Weeks: The Productization Model That Doubled Margin Without Hiring

 Model transformation worked because she didn’t eliminate custom—made, it was an exception rather than a default.
 80% fit packages.
 20% needed custom.
 Both profitable.

-The Results: 14 Weeks to Complete Model Shift
+The Results: 14 Weeks to Shift from Custom to Productized with Doubling of Margin

 Here’s what Solange achieved through productization versus what pushing the custom model harder would’ve delivered.